Rediet2000/alx-low_level_programming/README.md

-#0x00-hello_world
-a description of how the scripts work
+#0x00-hello_world a description of how the scripts worki